Links

 TL;DR: which one should I use?

-Other choices are only present for interoperability with other libraries that don't implement XChaCha20-Poly1305-IETF yet.
+Other choices are only present for interoperability with other libraries that don’t implement these ciphers yet.

 AES256-GCM

-The current implementation of this construction is hardware-accelerated and requires the Intel SSSE3 extensions, as well as the aesni and pclmul instructions.
+The current implementation of this construction is hardware-accelerated and requires the Intel AES-NI extensions, or the ARM Crypto extensions.

-Intel Westmere processors (introduced in 2010) and newer meet the requirements.
+Intel Westmere processors (introduced in 2010) and newer, as well as the vast majority of 64-bit ARM processors meet the requirements.

 There are no plans to support non hardware-accelerated implementations of AES-GCM, as correctly mitigating side-channels in a software implementation comes with major speed tradeoffs, that defeat the whole point of AES-GCM over ChaCha20-Poly1305.